A Topological Data Analysis Study on Murine Pulmonary Arterial Trees with Pulmonary Hypertension: Methods

 \section{Methods}

-Our objective is to identify markers that can characterize differences between control and HPH arterial networks extracted from micro-CT images.
-This is done in three steps.
+Our objective is to identify topological and numerical summaries/features that can characterize differences between control and HPH arterial networks extracted from micro-CT images.
+The methods include into three major steps.
 First, we generate a 3-dimensional (3D) rendered network from the micro-CT image, constructing a labeled spatial tree with \emph{edges}, representing vessels, and \emph{vertices}, representing junctions.
 Each vertex labeled by its length, spatial orientation, and radius has coordinates in $\mathbb{R}^3$.
-Second, we compare the spatial trees obtained from the control and HPH animals.
+Second, we compare the spatial trees obtained from control and HPH animals.
 To get biologically significant information from these spatial trees, comparing only corresponding parts of the control and HPH trees is essential.
 In HPH, the diameter of the large vessels increases \cite{Chambers20}, making more vessels visible in the 3D rendered network.
-Therefore, to compare HPH networks with controls, we generate pruning algorithms to normalize the trees.
-Third, we use persistent homology to characterize the normalized networks.
-Inspired by Belchi et al. \cite{Belchi18}, we employ height filtration in 3D (6 directions), computing the degree-0 persistent homology, and compare the directional complexities of trees from the control and HPH mice.
+Therefore, to compare the networks, we employ pruning algorithms to normalize the trees.
+Finally, we use persistent homology to characterize the normalized networks.
+Inspired by Belchi et al. \cite{Belchi18}, we -compute 0-dimensonal persistent homology of the point cloud corresponding to spatial trees with respect to the height filtration and corresponding directional complexities to be used as numerical descriptors in comparison.